newcleo-dev-team/glow/docs/source/getting_started.rst

     provide a value different from `0.0` for a geometry type other than :py:attr:`ISOTROPIC<glow.support.types.LatticeGeometryType.ISOTROPIC>`,
     as this would not make sense.
+  - the value for the *typegeo* parameter, which is strictly related to the type of cells, the applied symmetry and the type of tracking;
+  - the type of symmetry applied to the geometry layout.

-The values set in the given :py:class:`TdtSetup<glow.main.TdtSetup>` instance drives the analysis step in which the needed geometric data is extracted from the lattice.
+The analysis step involves the extraction of the geometric data, that is needed for the generation of the output TDT file, from the layout.
-The first step consists in determining the lattice's *GEOM compound* to analyse;
-this is selected on the basis of the :py:class:`GeometryType<glow.support.types.GeometryType>` and on the applied :py:class:`SymmetryType<glow.support.types.SymmetryType>`.
+The first step consists in determining the *GEOM compound* to analyse, if one or more lattices are provided; this compound is selected on the basis of the :py:class:`GeometryType<glow.support.types.GeometryType>` and on the applied :py:class:`SymmetryType<glow.support.types.SymmetryType>`.
+In case a *GEOM compound* is directly provided, it will be used for extracting the geometric data, provided that the *GEOM compound* is a portion of the given lattice(s).
-Each :py:class:`Region<glow.geometry_layouts.cells.Region>` object, which corresponds to the *regions* of the lattice compound, is associated with its value of property type (:py:class:`PropertyType<glow.support.types.PropertyType>`) for which the lattice is analysed.
-In addition, an index is assigned to each *region* to ensure its identification.
+For each :py:class:`Region<glow.geometry_layouts.cells.Region>` object, which corresponds to the *regions* of the layout's compound, a `Face<glow.generator.geom_extractor.Face>` object is built and associated with the property type value (:py:class:`PropertyType<glow.support.types.PropertyType>`) for which the layout is analysed.
+In addition, an index is assigned to ensure their identification.
 The *GEOM edge* objects are then extracted and associated to the corresponding regions.
 This means that each edge, identified with another index, has one or two regions associated with it.
 Those associated with two regions are internal